Trevortds/trevortds.github.io/_posts/devlogs/2016-12-29-introduction-to-crypto-caesar.md

 #### Bob

 Bob is Alice's handler back at the secret rebel base far in the outskirts of the empire.
-Bob needs to be able to receive and understand Alice's messages so that the Rebels can avoid Thangorian crackdowns and strike where they are weakest.
+Bob needs to be able to receive and understand Alice's messages so that the Rebels can avoid Thangorian crackdowns, and strike the Imperial Forces where they are weakest.

 #### Eve